Tariqyahya123/EksWithTerraform/README.md

 - The workers node group was deployed on 3 subnets each in a seperate Availbility Zone to ensure the highest level of availbility.

-- (DOUBLE CHECK THIS, CHECK OUT THE SECURITY GROUP OF THE WORKER NODES.)
-All the work nodes are deployed on private subnets which ensures that these nodes are only accessable privately from inside the VPC, which allows for better security.
+- All the work nodes are deployed on private subnets which ensures that these nodes are only accessable privately from inside the VPC, which allows for better security.

 - The endpoint of the control plane can only be accessed private from inside the VPC cluster as well, furthermore the security group attached to the control plane only allows for communication from the bastion host, this also allows for better access control and security.